Do you want a cookie?

 • ecological balance - creation of habitats

 Like humans, plants have different characteristics.
 Some species get along particularly well with each other and can even have a positive influence each other.
 They grow better in the presence of certain plants or protect themselves against diseases and pests.
 Other species, however, form unfavorable partnerships and tend to weaken each other.
 The result is stunted growth or disease.
-Mixed cultivation ensures that suitable plants are combined with each other to form strong and resilient communities.
+Mixed cultivation ensures that suitable companion plants are combined with each other to form strong and resilient communities.

-Advantages of mixed cropping
+Advantages of Mixed Cropping

 Butterfly, Diversity